Connect with others who understand.

 • What should I do if I take too much of this medication?

-You may want to take notes or bring a friend to your appointments, so you can be sure to remember everything that was discussed.
+You may want to take notes or bring a friend to your appointments, so you can remember everything that was discussed.

 After you understand how to take your medication, create a strategy to help you successfully take it as directed.